Public Housing Rental

 How it works

-Public Housing Rental is provided in partnership with the Ministry of Social Development (MSD).
+Public Housing Rental is provided under contract with the Ministry of Social Development (MSD).
 QLCHT owns the home and is the landlord, and MSD sets the rent you pay, based on your household income.

 Each year MSD carries out an annual financial review in order to reassess your rent.